-Wells completed in the perched aquifer in the southern portion that are sampled on a quarterly basis by DAD include wells 692-02, 692-04 (dry), DAD-09, DAD-21, DAD-22, DAD-26, and DAD-27 (Figure 9).
-Groundwater nitrate concentrations were above the standard in all monitoring wells in the perched aquifer except for DAD-27.
-The highest nitrate concentration was detected at AP well DAD-09 (37 mg/L).
-Groundwater collected from downgradient AP wells DAD-22 and DAD-26 contained nitrate concentrations of 19 mg/L and 14 mg/L, respectively.
-The edge of the nitrate plume is delineated to the southwest by AP well DAD-27 with a concentration of 7.6 mg/L.
+Wells completed in the perched aquifer in the southern portion include wells 692-02, 692-04 (dry), DAD-09, DAD-20, DAD-21, DAD-22, DAD-26, and DAD-27 (Figure 9).
+Groundwater nitrate concentrations were above the standard in all monitoring wells in the perched aquifer except for DAD-26 (2.2 mg/L) and DAD-27 (4.7 mg/L), which are located downgradient.
+The highest nitrate concentration was detected at AP well DAD-09 (53 mg/L).
+The edge of the nitrate plume is delineated to the southwest by AP well DAD-26 with a concentration of 2.2 mg/L.

-Chloride concentrations in the perched aquifer monitoring wells ranged from 440 mg/L in Del Oro well 692-02 to 760 mg/L in AP well DAD-22.
-TDS in the perched aquifer ranged from 1,700 mg/L in Del Oro well 692-02 to 2,400 mg/L in AP well DAD-22.
+Chloride concentrations in the perched aquifer monitoring wells ranged from 410 mg/L in AP well DAD-09 to 850 mg/L in AP well DAD-22.
+TDS in the perched aquifer ranged from 1,400 mg/L in AP well DAD-26 to 2,800 mg/L in AP well DAD-20.

-There are multiple influences on the analyte concentrations at Del Oro Dairy.
+There are multiple influences on analyte concentrations at Del Oro Dairy.
 A pump and reuse system became operational in April 2023 and is currently running.
-The performance assessment of the system is provided in Appendix A. Also influencing the area is the rebound of analyte concentrations after a suspected municipal water line leak.
+The system performance assessment is provided in Appendix A. Also influencing the area is the rebound of analyte concentrations after a suspected municipal water line leak.
 The suspected leak was located at the southwest corner of the Del Oro Dairy.
-Based on groundwater elevation and groundwater concentration data, it is likely the water line started to leak before May 2019.
-Data suggest that the suspected water line leak may have been repaired during the winter of 2020/2021.
+Based on groundwater elevation and groundwater concentration data, it is likely the water line started to leak before May 2019 and may have been repaired during the winter of 2020/2021.
 Concentrations of analytes decreased with the introduction of municipal water to the perched aquifer, and concentrations increased after the suspected repair.
 Concentrations were still increasing when the pump and reuse system became operational.